tus/tus-resumable-upload-protocol/protocol.md

 When creating a new final upload the partial uploads' metadata SHALL not be transferred to the new final upload.
-All metadata SHOULD be included in the final concatenation request using the `Upload-Metadata` header.
+All metadata SHOULD be included in the concatenation request using the `Upload-Metadata` header.

 The Server MAY delete partial uploads after concatenation.
 They MAY however be used multiple times to form a final resource.